OrganAssist Version 3.2

 Here you can change the default Folders for music, organs and playlists.
 You can also set the background image for an organ and also set this as the default.

-You can change the delay between pieces so that OrganAssist, while recording, will wait for a different time period before starting a new track.
+Delay between pieces sets the number of seconds that OrganAssist, while recording, will wait for a note before starting a new track.

 By default OrganAssist attempts to ignore MIDI feedback.
 If you find that there are problems with OrganAssist ignoring MIDI input – try disabling this feature.